cjlee112/bjjdb/basics.rst

     shoulder on your left) to get enough space to pass your leg around his body, to closed-guard.

 :transition:
+  :title: shrimp escape
+  :from: side_control:D
+  :to: closed_guard:A
+  :video: youtube:KqoPXVA_5Hc

+:transition:
+  :title: shrimp escape using butterfly hook
+  :from: side_control:D
+  :to: closed_guard:A
+  :opportunity:
+    opponent is trying to pass around you e.g. to north-south
+  :video: youtube:8Jy--tWhnrg

+:transition:
+  :title: I'm number one escape
+  :from: side_control:D
+  :to: closed_guard:A
+  :opportunity:
+    opponent holding you in wrestler side control
+  :video: youtube:JrfaGLTyAoU

+:transition:
   :from: side_control:D